Special procedural guarantees

 The Irish Refugee Council provides dedicated early legal advice to applicants who are deemed vulnerable or in particular need on a case-by-case basis and subject to organisational capacity at the time.[9]

-It should be noted that Ireland has opted in to the first iteration of the Asylum Procedures Directive, which requires that officials carrying out the personal interview of the applicant be suitably ‘competent to take account of the personal or general circumstances surrounding the application, including the applicant’s cultural origin or vulnerability.’[5]
+It should be noted that Ireland has opted in to the first iteration of the Asylum Procedures Directive, which requires that officials carrying out the personal interview of the applicant be suitably ‘competent to take account of the personal or general circumstances surrounding the application, including the applicant’s cultural origin or vulnerability.’[10]
 Besides general training received by all IPO staff, there is no specific reference to vulnerability identification in the IPA and, in practice, there does not seem to be a systematic approach to identification or addressing the needs of vulnerable persons in advance of the substantive interview.
 As mentioned above, despite being Irish law since July 2018, there had been no vulnerability assessments as required by the reception conditions directive as of December 2020.
 However, at the end of January 2021, a pilot project to assess the vulnerability of asylum seekers was established at Balseskin reception centre in Dublin.
 Officials from the International Protection Accommodation Service (IPAS) are carrying out assessments with the assistance of a social worker from the IPO.
-As of October 2022, approximately 2,114 assessments were undertaken with 1,024 individuals identified as vulnerable.[6]
+For the period from 1st February 2021 to 1st November 2023, 4,050 vulnerability assessments have been undertaken.[11]

 Prioritisation and exemption from special procedures